nopnop2002/esp-idf-mirf/README.md

 See the data sheet for details on Enhanced ShockBurst.

 # Throughput
-The ESP-IDF SPI driver requires 1 tick per transaction.
+1 tick (10 MillSec) is required to send payload and receive ack packet.
 The maximum payload size of nRF24L01 is 32 bytes.
-Therefore, 1 Tick is required to transmit 32 bytes.
 This has nothing to do with SPI bus speed.
 The throughput of nRF24L01 is 3,200 bytes/sec.
 The data rate of nRF24L01 affects the radio range, but not the speed.